Thailand 2 Week Itinerary: The Classic Route

 Tip: Before departure, verify if your home bank supports “Scan to Pay” via international QR standards.
 If not, the Grab app (linked to a credit card) serves as a secondary wallet for transport and food delivery, significantly reducing the need for large cash withdrawals.
 See more about Thailand Travel Costs here.

-The Perfect Thailand 2 Week Itinerary
+The Perfect Thailand 2 Weeks:

 For most first-time travelers, the ideal way to spend two weeks in Thailand is to split your time between three regions: